-Vista, California is a moderately-sized city with a population of 98,560 people.
-Vista has a population density of 5,271 people per square mile, Vista is well above the national population density level.
+Vista, California is a medium-sized city with a population of 98,560 people.
+With a population density of 5,271 people per square mile, Vista is well above the nation's average density level.
 If we take a look at the last Census, the vast majority of the population falls within one racial group (80% White).
 Given that fact, Vista could be considered less diverse than other cities.
 Additionally, more than a quarter of the population of Vista are of Hispanic or Latino origin, and 35% of the population also speak Spanish.
-With an average age of 33 years old, Vista could be a great place to live for young adults as this age is well below the national average.
+The median age of all Vista residents is 33, which is well below the national average.
 This is a good indication that this city could be ideal for a younger demographic.
 If finding a family friendly city is important to you, look no further.
-With more than 71% of the population is classified as married and 54% with kids under the age of 18, Vista could be considered a very suitable city for families.
+With more than 71% of the population considered married and 54% with kids under the age of 18, Vista could be considered a very suitable city for families.

 Living in Vista can be a great experience for anyone relocating to the area.
 Having said that, in the state of California, there are many incredible places to live, so choose wisely!
 When searching for a new neighborhood, several factors play a vital role in determining its suitability.
 Safety should be a top priority, ensuring a secure environment with low crime rates.
 Proximity to your workplace or school helps minimize commuting time and allows for a better work-life balance.
 Availability of essential amenities such as parks, coffee shops, restaurants, grocery stores, and healthcare facilities contributes to convenience and well-being.
 Access to reliable public transportation options facilitates easy commuting and connectivity.
 Additionally, considering the sense of community and the overall atmosphere that resonates with your lifestyle and preferences fosters a harmonious living experience.
 To help you find the best places to live in and around Vista, AreaVibes has created a livability score using key metrics like amenities, crime, cost of living, commute, education and more.